 The ultimate in performance and flexibility can be found in a SNMP compliant managed switch.
 By configuring the switch through either a web page or console screen, features such as virtual LANs, Quality of Service, cable redundancy and port mirroring can be invoked.

-The Skorpion Diagnostic Switch retains all the virtues of switched Ethernet technology such as 10/100 Mbps data rates on individual segments, auto-negotiation, Auto-MDIX but with one exception—no address learning.
+The diagnostic switch retains all the virtues of a switch with one exception—no address learning.
 All messages—directed, multicast, broadcast—are flooded to all ports on the switch allowing a protocol analyzer tool such as Wireshark the ability to observe all traffic on the network.

-Our media converters offer the lowest latency since they are pure media converters and not 2-port switches.
-Conversion from copper to fibre optic cabling is possible without the loss of Auto-negotiation features.
+Media converters offer the lowest latency because they are pure media converters and not 2-port switches.
+Conversion from copper to fiber optic cabling is possible without the loss of autonegotiation features.

-IP routers link two Internet Protocol (IPv4) networks together—passing appropriate traffic while blocking all other traffic.
-One of the networks is designated the local-area-network (LAN) and the other the wide-area-network (WAN).
+IP routers link two Internet Protocol networks together—passing appropriate traffic while blocking all other traffic.
+One of the networks is designated the local-area-network and the other the wide-area-network.
 IP routers are used to isolate traffic and for gaining access to remote equipment.
-Contemporary Controls' wired routers provide Ethernet-Ethernet routing and will accommodate external Ethernet-based modems.
-The wireless routers provide access to the Internet via the cellular network.

 Can't find your product?
 Check out our Legacy Products for discontinued items.
 Technical support materials are still available and replacement information is provided.